Princess-org/Princess-org.github.io/source/modules.rst

 Imports are always relative to the current file, unless the import is prefixed by ``::``, in which case it is a top level module.

-Do note that the main module is always called "main", and can be imported as such, even if the actual file name is different.
+The main module is always called "main", and can be imported as such, even if the actual file name is different.
+You can also import it using the actual file name.
 The current file is specified in the ``__file__`` variable.

 Imports might currently only work at top level.
 It is good practice to define imports at the beginning of a file.